(Updated February 24, 2021)

 Service or processing fee (if any)

-The processing fee also called as an administration fee, may either be deducted from the principal loan during disbursement or may be charged to be settled during loan repayments.
+The processing fee, also called an administration fee, may either be deducted from the principal loan during disbursement or may be charged to be settled during loan repayments.
 Responsible lenders discuss the processing fee before you sign the loan contract.

 Loan sharks ask for advance processing fees and tell the unsuspecting borrowers that they will not process the loan unless they are paid.
 After the victims pay, they will never receive a loan.
 Do not trust lenders who ask for advance payments.
 Legitimate lenders never ask for any payments before loan processing.

 Moneylenders are responsible for clarifying your amortization.
-You must clearly understand how much you have to pay in full, how much you have to settle each repayment dates, when you are supposed to pay, how you are going to pay and the cut off time.
-This way you will be well informed and you will know when will they lender start charging the late payment fees.
+You must clearly understand how much you have to pay in full, how much you have to settle each repayment date, when you are supposed to pay, how you will pay, and the cut-off time.
+This way, you will be well informed, and you will know when the lender will start charging the late payment fees.

 Any penalty charge for late amortization payment

 Aside from the interest rate and the processing fee, the lenders can also charge the borrowers with late payment penalties.
 You have signed a loan contract that includes the dates when you have to settle your loan.
 It is legally binding, so you have to pay as agreed.
 If you do not hold your side of the agreement, expect that you will be fined.

 If the lender sends a collection officer to your house to personally get your repayments, you might be charged with a collection.
 Make sure that you understand how the payments are being collected.
 A lot of lenders do not want to charge a collection fee.
 That’s why they have created a convenient way for the borrowers to pay.
 Borrowers may pay through various payment channels.